hithere-at/shadler/docs/api.md

 Create JSON object with the keys listed below

 * `search`
-  `search` contain a JSON object with the key listed below
+  contain a JSON object with the key listed below

    * `query`
      * Data type: `string`